How to Make White Buttercream

 Adding titanium dioxide or white gel food coloring can help brighten the color of your frosting.

-While titanium dioxide might sound a bit scary, it’s a non-toxic whitening agent that’s included in things we use everyday!
-This includes everything from toothpaste to candy and food (it is listed as the food colorant E171).
+Titanium dioxide is a non-toxic whitening agent that’s included in everything from toothpaste to candy and food (it is listed as the food colorant E171).

-- As long as your powdered sugar contains cornstarch (most brands in the US do) there’s no need to sift you powdered sugar.
+• As long as your powdered sugar contains cornstarch (most brands in the US do) there’s no need to sift your powdered sugar.

-- If you are making frosting for a cake, mix the buttercream on the lowest speed at the end of the process for a couple minutes to make it super smooth.
+• If you are making frosting for a cake, mix the buttercream on the lowest speed at the end of the process for a couple of minutes to make it super smooth.

 Let Me Know What You Think!

-If you try out these methods to make white buttercream frosting, I’d love to hear what you think of them!
+If you try out these methods to make white buttercream frosting, I’d love to hear what you think!
 Please leave a comment below.

 White Buttercream Frosting